yeoman/yeoman.io/app/codelab/review-generated-files.md

   * `index.html`: the base html file
   * `index.js`: the entry point for our TodoMVC app

-`conf`: a parent directory for our configuration files for thrid-party tools (Browsersync, Webpack, Gulp, Karma)
+`conf`: a parent directory for our configuration files for third-party tools (Browsersync, Webpack, Gulp, Karma)

 `gulp_tasks` and `gulpfile.js`: our builder tasks